Well so much for that rainy weekend we expected, still got some reading in though.

 2 tspns good vanilla extract

-2 medium bananas, just ripened, sliced medium thickness
+1 medium banana, sliced medium thickness

 Preheat oven to 180C.
 Grease a 20cm baking dish.

 Place sliced bananas in one layer on the base of the baking dish.
 Sprinkle 3/4 of the berries over the bananas then cover with the oat mixture.
 Gradually pour the milk/maple syrup mixture over the oats then lift the baking dish up and gently whack onto a flat surface a couple of times so the mixture disperses.
-Scatter the rest of the walnuts and berries over the top.
+Scatter the walnuts and berries over the top.

 Slightly adapted from: epicurious